Joseph0472/onboarding-form/README.md

-# Welcome to onboarding form app!
+# Welcome to the onboarding form app!

 This is an onboarding form app.
 Users can input their onboarding information in steps.
 ![alt text](image.png)